nojaf/fable-template/Content/README.md

 ## Development

-Open a prompt in the `src` folder.
-Execute `dotnet restore` so you can run `dotnet fable`.

-Start dev server with `dotnet fable npm-run start`.
+Start dev server with `npm start`.

 This launches Fable-daemon and compiles files in `src\App.fsproj` to the `output` folder.